Prkrr20/Neural-Networks/README.md

-# Judgement-Day
+# My history of Neural Nets

 ### Entry 1 - 11/3/2020

-This is the story of a Neural Network.
-But this Neural Network. was created by Parker and myself, Cayde.
+This Neural Network was created by Parker and myself, Cayde.
 Parker was a Freshman in highschool, and Cayde was a sophomore.
 The idea started out very simple: create something that could recognize text.
 We tried using a basic method from VSauce's "The Stilwell Brain" and tried using that.

 then we started to say, "What if we could do more..."